jni/git-tutorial/2-working.md

 Follow [GitHub's
 instructions](https://help.github.com/articles/creating-a-new-repository)
-to create a new repository called "planets", with the description, "Notes on suitability of various planets for a crewed mission."
+to create a new repository called "r-string-calc", with the description, "A function to do simple arithmetic from strings."

 Once created, copy the URL from the box in the bottom right, and open a terminal window to *clone* the project from GitHub to your local machine.
-(Note: "jni" should be replaced by your own username.)

 {% highlight console %}
-$ git clone git@github.com:jni/planets.git
+$ git clone git@github.com:<username>/r-string-calc.git
-$ cd planets
+$ cd r-string-calc
 {% endhighlight %}

 You can type `git status` to see that there is a git-tracked project there,